The Oris Aquis Date Relief Pops Its Cherry… Again!

 The Oris Aquis debuted barely over a decade ago.
 Thanks to its charming good looks and mass appeal, the dive collection has quickly blossomed into the Swiss independent watchmaker’s top performer.
 The Aquis has since spawned a myriad of executions.
 Last year, and not a moment too soon after entering its teens, this flagship diver popped its cherry.
 Having won many hearts, the Aquis Date Relief Cherry has grown in size, returning in a bigger and bolder 43.5mm build.
 For those who couldn’t get their hands on (or wrists in) it, now it’s your chance.

 Who would have thought that a dive watch with a sunburst red dial would cause such a stir?
 Well, it did.
 It was fire.
-Rob knew it when he rushed out the cherry bomb here when it first dropped.
+Rob knew it as he rushed out the cherry bomb here when it first dropped.
 Typically, creators of dive watches don’t tend to venture beyond the confines of the light spectrum for their color palettes.
 Blue, green, and yellow divers abound along with black, of course, for good reason.

 The lip-licking color